-Once you have chosen an agent, you will sign one of three legally binding contracts to officially appoint them:
+You will sign one of three contracts to appoint them:

-• Exclusive sale authority: Gives an agent the exclusive right to sell your property privately for a given time – usually eight weeks;
+• Exclusive Sale Authority: gives an agent the exclusive right to sell your property privately for a given time – usually between four and eight weeks;

-• General sale authority: Typically used when a vendor lists a property with more than one agent.
-Only the agent who sells it will be paid.
+• General Sale Authority: typically used when a vendor lists a property with more than one agent.
+The one which sells the property gets the commission.

 Documents should include details of an agent’s commission, insurance and how to make a complaint.

 Other than advertising costs, real estate agencies shouldn’t charge commission until after a property has sold.

 Their commission usually comes out of the deposit.

 Marketing costs start at $500 for a basic campaign – which will get the property online – to tens of thousands of dollars for campaigns incorporating a “for sale” board, or electronic media.

 Print is both the priciest advertising cost and least effective.